 Since the beginning of the year, gasoline prices have undergone 16 price adjustments, including 9 increases, 6 decreases, and 1 unchanged.

-World oil prices have fallen more than 12% since mid-April
+World oil prices have decreased by more than 12% since mid-April.

-Both benchmark oil prices are far from the $80/barrel mark.
-Many analysts still believe that oil prices will continue to decline amid weak demand and weak supply.
+Both benchmark oil prices are far below $80 a barrel.
+Many analysts still believe that oil prices will continue to fall amid weak demand and weak supply.

 To restore oil prices, OPEC+ needs to cut production further.
-Last week, Saudi Arabia’s energy minister warned speculators betting on lower oil prices to “watch out” for losses.
-This warning was interpreted as OPEC+ continuing its policy of further production cuts.
-But Russia stressed that the production policy would remain unchanged.
-These conflicting opinions have caused the oil market to “fluctuate” in many trading sessions.
+Last week, Saudi Arabia's Energy Minister warned speculators betting on lower oil prices to "watch out" for losses.
+This warning was understood to mean that OPEC+ would continue its policy of further production cuts.
+But Russia stressed that the production policy would remain the same.
+These conflicting opinions have caused the oil market to "fluctuate" in many trading sessions.

-“No one wants to short crude oil heading into the OPEC+ meeting this weekend.
+“Nobody wants to short crude oil going into the OPEC+ meeting this weekend.
 Traders should never underestimate what Saudi Arabia will do and take advantage of during OPEC+ meetings,” said Edward Moya, senior market analyst at data and analytics firm OANDA.

 PHAM DUY